SokaIsHatless/vcat/documentation/README.md

 - Worked on summary generation, personality generation, and backend logic supporting the UI
 - Contributed to greeting generation, backend optimizations, and API design throughout development
 - Assisted with integration of frontend features into the backend and overall application architecture
+- Built the speech bubble system with adaptive timing, hover-to-pause behavior, scrolling, and synchronization with speech playback

 ### Oviya S